-Since Windows Server VMs cannot be directly joined to Azure AD, you need to setup an Azure AD Domain Service (AAD DS).
-It will be synchronized with your Azure AD and allow the VM to be joined to the domain.
-In fact, AAD DS is a kind of online Domain Controller allowing us to join computers to azure using the standard way like with an on-premises domain.
+Since Windows Server VMs cannot be directly joined to Azure AD, you need to setup an Azure AD Domain Service (AAD DS). • It will be synchronized with your Azure AD and allow the VM to join the domain.
+In fact, AAD DS is an online Domain Controller allowing us to join computers to azure using the standard way like with an on-premises domain.
 Therefore, it requires also a VPN between the VMs and the Azure Network.
 Here is a good link explaining AAD DS.

 Build a Windows Server based VM